Arthur Askey: Television

 In the early 1930s, Askey appeared on an early form of BBC television—the spinning disc invented by John Logie Baird that scanned vertically and had only thirty lines.
 Askey had to be heavily made up for his face to be recognisable at such low resolution.
 When television became electronic, with 405 horizontal lines, Askey was a regular performer in variety shows.
 When television returned after the second World War, his first TV series was Before Your Very Eyes!
 (1952), named after his catchphrase.
 On 3 May 1956, Askey presented Meet The People, a launch night programme for Granada Television.
 In 1957 writers Sid Colin and Talbot Rothwell revived the Band Waggon format for Living It Up, a series that reunited Askey and Murdoch after 18 years.
 He continued to appear frequently on television in the 1970s, such as being a panellist on the ITV talent show New Faces, where his usually sympathetic comments would offset the harsher judgments of fellow judges Tony Hatch and Mickie Most.
 He also appeared on the comedy panel game Jokers Wild.
-He made many TV appearances in variety, including BBC TV's long running show, The Good Old Days.
-His final professional engagement was The Green Tie on the Little Yellow Dog, which was recorded 1982, and broadcast by Channel 4 in 1983.
+He made many TV appearances in variety, including BBC TV's long-running show The Good Old Days.
+His final professional engagement was The Green Tie on the Little Yellow Dog, recorded in 1982 and broadcast by Channel 4 in 1983.

 Radio

-In the late 1940s, Askey participated in a BBC radio show called How Do You Do in which listeners could write into the BBC asking for him to come and broadcast a show from their homes, twelve shows were broadcast with Arthur, his daughter Anthea and special guests, as well as a surprise guest each week which was revealed some time throughout the programme.
+In the late 1940s, Askey participated in the BBC radio show How Do You Do in which listeners could write into the BBC asking for him to come and broadcast a show from their homes, twelve shows were broadcast with Arthur, his daughter Anthea and special guests, as well as a surprise guest each week which was revealed some time throughout the programme.
 The theme of each show was worked around the occupation of the family from where it was broadcast.
 This was broadcast on the Light Programme.
-Only one of the shows was recorded onto acetate discs, which are now held at The British Library.
+Only one of the shows was recorded onto acetate discs, which are now held at the British Library.

 During the 1950s and 1960s, he appeared in many sitcoms, including Love and Kisses, Arthur's Treasured Volumes and The Arthur Askey Show.
 He was the subject of This Is Your Life on two occasions, in December 1959 when he was surprised by Eamonn Andrews, and in December 1974, when Andrews, dressed as Humpty Dumpty, surprised him on a television show while discussing the art of pantomime.
 Askey made four appearances on the BBC Radio series Desert Island Discs in 1942, 1955, 1968 and 1980.
 He shares the record for most appearances on the programme with David Attenborough.